wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     (3) The signatures of the signatories to every application shall be attested by some other person who shall, by statutory declaration attached to the statement, verify the signatures as the genuine signatures of the persons whose signatures they purport to be.

-    (4) If the Registrar-General is satisfied that the principal object or one of the principal objects of the organisation is to uphold or promote religious beliefs or philosophical or humanitarian convictions, he may by notice in the _Gazette_ declare the organisation to be an approved organisation.
+    (4) If the Registrar-General is satisfied that the principal object or one of the principal objects of the organisation is to uphold or promote religious beliefs or philosophical or humanitarian convictions, he or she may by notice in the _Gazette_ declare the organisation to be an approved organisation.

-    (4A) If the Registrar-General fails or refuses to declare the organisation an approved organisation, he shall, if required to do so by the organisation, refer the application to the Minister who, if he is satisfied that the principal object or one of the principal objects of the organisation is to uphold or promote beliefs or convictions as aforesaid, may direct the Registrar-General to declare the organisation, by notice in the _Gazette_, an approved organisation; and in that case the Registrar-General shall forthwith do so.
+    (4A) If the Registrar-General fails or refuses to declare the organisation an approved organisation, he or she shall, if required to do so by the organisation, refer the application to the Minister who, if he or she is satisfied that the principal object or one of the principal objects of the organisation is to uphold or promote beliefs or convictions as aforesaid, may direct the Registrar-General to declare the organisation, by notice in the _Gazette_, an approved organisation; and in that case the Registrar-General shall forthwith do so.

     (5) \[Repealed\]